matcha-ai/matcha/docs/engine/transform/README.md

   retrieves cached instructions for given inputs (builds if not cached yet)

 ## JitTransform
-> `class engine::JitTransform : public TracingTransform`
+> `class engine::JitTransform : public CachingTransform`

 JIT compilation transform.
 For supported optimizations, see [this article](tensor/jit#optimizations).